m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 Finally, we also have to consider the security implications of collecting and storing all of this information.
 Since attackers have no regard for privacy and consent, we can assume that they will treat our data in the worst way possible.
 Companies need to address how they safeguard our data even in the face of theft.

 ## Example: Google Privacy Policy
 While most websites have privacy policies, few of us honestly look at them carefully, if at all.
-Let’s look at some components of Google’s privacy policy.
+Let's look at some components of Google's privacy policy.

 Some information that Google collects about us is the information that we give it.
 For example, when we create a new account in Gmail, we likely provide our name, alternative email address, and phone number.